lucidlayer/traceform/README.md

 To integrate Traceform into your own React development workflow, follow these steps:

 1.  **Install the VS Code Extension:**
-    *   Install the "Traceform" extension from the VS Code Marketplace https://marketplace.visualstudio.com/items?itemName=LucidLayer.traceform-vscode
+    *   Install the "Traceform" extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=LucidLayer.traceform-vscode).

 2.  **Add the Babel Plugin:**
     *   Install the plugin as a development dependency in your project: